Frosh and Transfer Students

-Because undergraduate life is based in university residences, Stanford requires new and first-year transfer students to live on campus where they can more easily meet new friends and participate in residential community activities.
+Because undergraduate life is based in university residences, Stanford encourages new and first-year transfer students to live on campus where they can more easily become part of the community.

-First-year students who accept their offer of admission receive information and preference forms for housing, academics, and student services through Approaching Stanford.
-Approaching Stanford will be updated in May.
-Preference forms for housing, meal plan, required classes, and advising are due in June.
+First-year students who accept their offer of admission receive information and preference forms for housing, academics and student services through Approaching Stanford.
+Approaching Stanford is updated each May.
+Preference forms for housing, meal plan, required classes and advising are due in June.

 Students who require special housing accommodations due to a documented disability or medical issue must register with and submit documentation to the Office of Accessible Education (OAE) as soon as possible, and definitely by the Approaching Stanford application deadline.

-Non-traditional frosh and transfer students who need to be located in Graduate Housing (students 25 or over, students requiring couples housing, or students with children) need to apply for housing by turning in a paper application to the Housing Assignments office in addition to filling out the Approaching Stanford forms.
-Please note that the deadline to turn in a Graduate housing application is in early July.
+Non-traditional frosh and transfer students who need to be located in graduate housing (students 25 or over, students requiring couples' housing or students with children) need to apply for housing by turning in a paper/PDF application to the Housing Assignments office in addition to filling out the Approaching Stanford forms.
+Please note the deadline to turn in a graduate housing application is in early July.
 Non-traditional frosh will be provided an affiliation with a frosh house.

 Student Housing makes frosh and transfer housing assignments in random order – not on a first-come, first-served basis – after the deadline for returning forms has passed.